-We are run by a board of trustees and two committed teams of volunteers (for hypopara and hyperpara) who are patients themselves and understand how challenging and isolating it can be to live with a hidden, rare, unrecognised or long-term condition.
+We are currently run by our CEO and our management committee teams of volunteers who are patients themselves and understand how challenging and isolating it can be to live with a hidden, rare, unrecognised or long-term condition.
 We are in the process of setting up a new board of trustees.

 We work closely with our medical advisors , professional societies and many health organisations to help bring about the best treatment and care.